 The 2018 revised 《Code of Governance for Listed Companies》 in the chapter of "Disclosure and Transparency" generally requires listed companies to disclose information related to the environment, social responsibility and corporate governance in accordance with the law, but does not clearly stipulate the specific content and scope of ESG information disclosure.
-For example, regarding the disclosure of social responsibility information, the voluntary disclosure of social responsibility information is only stipulated in the context of the fulfillment of the social responsibility of poverty alleviation, while there is a lack of detailed stipulations on the content of other social responsibilities, such as the protection of stakeholders and public welfare.
+For example, regarding the disclosure of social responsibility information, the voluntary disclosure of social responsibility information is only stipulated in the context of the fulfillment of the social responsibilities, such as the protection of stakeholders and public welfare.
 The scope of voluntary disclosure of environmental, social and corporate governance information by listed companies is not clear, and in practice, non-mandatory disclosure obligations can be utilized by the Principled and ambiguous use of rules to reduce the quality of ESG disclosures and circumvent ESG responsibilities.